andy-y-luo/cs-api-docs/source/includes/_authentication.md

 The CrowdShout API requires an Authorization Token in requests that access protected or user-specific content/endpoints.
-For a mobile client to use the majority of the API, it must first acquire this Authorization Token through an authentication process.
-The returned token is user-specific and time-sensitive.
+For a mobile client to use the majority of the API, it must first acquire this Authorization Token through this authentication process.
+The returned token is user-specific and time-sensitive, granting the bearer of the token access to authorized resources before the token's expiration.

 ### HTTP Request
 `POST http://api.crowdshout.tech/authenticate`

-### Query Parameters
+### Request Parameters

-Key | Description | Required?
+Name | Required | Description
 - | - | -
-email | the email address of the user to be authenticated | Yes password | the text password of the user to be authenticated | Yes expires_in | the desired expiration of the token (in minutes) | No
+email | Yes | the email address of the user to be authenticated password | Yes | the text password of the user to be authenticated expires_in | No | the desired expiration of the token (in minutes)

 The maximum `expires_in` allowed by the API is `2880`.
 If a larger duration is requested, the generated token will have a `expires_in` of `2880`.
 If the `expires_in` parameter is empty or omitted, the API will